 What Is The Maternal Blood Draw?

 The Maternal Blood Draw is a sample of the mother’s blood that the Food and Drug Administration (FDA) requires all cord blood banking companies to obtain.
-The blood sample is tested for the following infectious diseases and the results of the test are reported to the client, if necessary, and where required under State laws, to the State in which the client lives.
+The blood sample is tested for the following infectious diseases and the results of the test are reported to the client, if necessary, and where required under State laws,

 - Hepatitis B Virus